-Constructed from high gauge 18/10 stainless steel, it features an impact-bonded aluminum clad bottom for quick and even heat distribution.
+Constructed from high gauge 18/10 stainless steel, it features a thermo heat conductive base comprised of a layer of aluminum sandwiches between two layers of stainless steel, for safe food contact and even heat distribution.
 And, it will work on all stovetops – gas, electric, ceramic, glass, and even induction.

-The lid is also made of high quality stainless steel, and the machined lugs match up with the kettle lugs to securely lock into position with a small twist.
+The lid is also made of high quality stainless steel, and the raised indentation in the top of the lid easily aligns with the cutout in the top of the base handle to securely lock into position with a small twist.
 The yellow pressure lock allows you to lock the canner when the lid is in place with the simple slide of a switch.

 A silicone gasket is positioned around the underside of the lid to provide a steam-tight seal, and it must always be used if you want to build pressure.

-The valve is a spring-operated mechanism located on the lid handle, with an easy to use dial format.
-It features four settings: Low (8 psi) and High pressure (15 psi), steam-release, and unlock.
+The operation valve is a spring-operated mechanism located on the lid handle, with an easy to use dial format.
+It features four settings: low (8 psi) and high pressure (15 psi), steam-release, and clean.

 The pressure indicator is located on top of the lid handle, and the yellow-tipped rod will rise automatically as pressure builds, giving a visual indication that it’s under pressure and can’t be opened.

-The Fagor Duo Canning Set also comes with a stainless steel jar rack, a BPA-free wide-mouth funnel and ladle, a jar lifter with rubber grips and handles, a jar wrench, a magnetic lid lifter, a bubble freer, an Instruction Manual, a recipe book, and an instructional DVD.
+The Zavor Duo Canning Set also comes with a stainless steel jar rack, a BPA-free wide-mouth funnel and ladle, a jar lifter with rubber grips and handles, a jar wrench, a magnetic lid lifter, a BPA-free bubble remover, plus pressure cooking and home canning cookbooks, and an instruction manual.

 For washing, the pot is dishwasher safe, but the lid, gasket, and rack should be washed by hand with warm, soapy water and a nonabrasive cleaning pad.
 Rinse and dry promptly.

-The Fagor measures approximately 17 x 11 x 10.75 and weighs a little under 11 pounds.
+The Zavor kettle measures approximately 17 x 11.45 x 11 inches and weighs a little under 11 pounds.
 It has the capacity to hold four one-quart jars, or four one-pint jars, or 6 half-pint jars.
-It does come in smaller sizes for cooking, but Fagor recommends using only the 10-quart model for canning, and it’s the only size the jar rack will fit inside.
+It does come in smaller sizes for cooking, but Zavor recommends using only the 10-quart model for canning, and it’s the only size the jar rack will fit inside.

-Made in China, it is UL listed and comes with Fagor’s 10-year warranty to be free of defects in material and workmanship.
+This product also comes with Zavor’s 10-year warranty to be free of defects in material and workmanship.